dougeby/IntuneDocs/intune/endpoint-protection-macos.md

     **Default**: Not configured

-See here for more information about FileVault in general: https://docs.microsoft.com/en-us/intune/encryption-monitor#filevault-recovery-keys
+For more information about FileVault with Intune, see [FileVault recovery keys](encryption-monitor.md#filevault-recovery-keys).